Sunnerang/dooker/Readme.txt

     dockerApp should be accessible on localhost:5000

-    Note that the containers use the service names and container ports of each other when communicating over the network defined in this docker-compose.yml, with dockerApp containers using
+    Note that the containers use the service names and container ports of each other when communicating with each other over the network defined in this docker-compose.yml, with dockerApp containers using
         dockerapi:80
     instead of